What changes in me in a changing climate? How are living systems responding to more regular disruptions to seasonal shifts? How am I?

 I am in the midst of updating my website.
 Please check back later for more project documentation!

-Phenology is the study of the rhythm and cyclic changes in natural phenomena.
-It is a branch of study concerned with how ecological and climatic change impacts living beings.
+Phenology is the study of rhythm and cyclic change in the natural world—bloom times, migrations, emergences—those signals that tie plants, animals, and climate into delicate synchrony.
+It asks how ecological and climatic shifts impact living beings.

-Phenomenology is the study of lived experience–a meaning-making philosophy centering human experience.
+Phenomenology is the study of lived experience, a philosophy of meaning-making rooted in presence and perception.